EbTech/zero2prod/README.md

 doctl apps create --spec spec.yaml
 ```

-Note to self: find out exactly when the production environment instructions work, and why the `cargo clean` above seems to be necessary.
+Note to self: there seems to be a problem with the production environment now. `cargo clean` is often needed in order for `cargo sqlx prepare` to produce a non-empty result.
+Even when the latter works, the subsequent `cargo sqlx prepare --check` and `docker run` commands both fail.